paultopia/websiterevision2017/src/assets/md/tech.md

     - I have a working and usable but not feature complete [wrapper for the courtlistener api](https://github.com/paultopia/lawpy) to download cases,

-    - a Clojure [text-mining utility library](https://github.com/paultopia/tzara) that does things like tokenization but is in the middle of a delayed refactor, and
+    - a Clojure [text-mining utility library](https://github.com/paultopia/tzara) that does things like tokenization but is in the middle of a delayed refactor (and hence is currently not working),

-    - an actually completed and on pypi [micro-library to quickly clean strings for textmining](https://github.com/paultopia/dirtyclean) (mostly devoted to getting rid of things like unicode punctuation).
+    - I've released a [micro-library to quickly clean strings for textmining](https://github.com/paultopia/dirtyclean) (mostly devoted to getting rid of things like unicode punctuation).

-    - I'm just starting a [project to build a document coding platform](https://github.com/paultopia/labelmaker) for easy deploy for researchers and lawyers, mostly because I need one myself .

 - Teaching tech and data to non-tech people.